Heights on square of modular curves: Introduction

 \section{Introduction}

-Let $N$ be an integer, $\Gamma_N$ a congruence subgroup of $\SL_2 (\Z )$, and $X_{\Gamma_N}$ the associate modular curve over some subfield of $\Q (\mu_N )$ (that we assume from now to be $\Q$, to simplify the discussion).
+Let $N$ be an integer, $\Gamma_N$ a level-$N$ congruence subgroup of $\GL_2 (\Z )$, and $X_{\Gamma_N}$ the associated modular curve over some subfield of $\Q (\mu_N )$ which, to simplify the discussion, we assume from now on to be $\Q$.
 The genus $g_N$ of $X_{\Gamma_N}$ grows roughly as a polynomial function of $N$.
 So if $N$ is not too small, $X_{\Gamma_N}$ has only a finite number of rational points with values in any given number field, by Mordell-Faltings.
-If one is interested in explicitly determining the set of rational points however, that finiteness fact is of course not sufficient, and a much more desirable control would be provided by upper bounds, for some handy height, on those points.
-Proving such an ``effective Mordell'' is known to be an extremely hard problem for arbitrary algebraic curves on number fields\footnote{Of course S. Mochizuki has announced a proof of the $abc$ conjecture.}.
+If one is interested in explicitly determining the set of rational points however, finiteness is of course not sufficient; a much more desirable control would be provided by upper bounds, for some handy height, on those points.
+Proving such an ``effective Mordell'' is known to be an extremely hard problem for arbitrary algebraic curves on number fields.

 In the case of modular curves, however, the situation is much better.
-Indeed, whereas the jacobian of a random algebraic curve should be a somewhat equally random irreducible abelian variety, it is well-known that the jacobian $J_{\Gamma_N}$ of $X_{\Gamma_N}$ decomposes up to isogeny into a product of quotient abelian varieties defined by Galois orbits of cuspforms for $\Gamma_N$.
+Indeed, whereas the jacobian of a random algebraic curve should be a somewhat equally random simple abelian variety, it is well-known that the jacobian $J_{\Gamma_N}$ of $X_{\Gamma_N}$ decomposes up to isogeny into a product of quotient abelian varieties defined by Galois orbits of newforms for $\Gamma_N$.
 Moreover, in many cases, a nontrivial part of those factors happen to have rank zero over $\Q$.
-Call ``winding quotient'' the largest quotient $J_{\Gamma_N ,e}$ of $J_{\Gamma_N}$ with trivial $\Q$-rank.
-Our rustic starting observation is the following: if
+Our rustic starting observation is therefore the following: if $J_{\Gamma_N ,e}$ is the ``winding quotient'' of $J_{\Gamma_N}$, that is the largest quotient $J_{\Gamma_N ,e}$ with trivial $\Q$-rank, and